• Skip to primary navigation

 • powdered sugar

 Separate eggs and add egg whites to a mixer and beat until stiff.
-Place egg whipped whites in another bowl and set aside:
+Place whipped egg whites in another bowl and set aside:

-whipped egg whites for magic cake recipe
+whipped egg whites for Filipino Custard Cake recipe

-In the mixing bowl add egg yolk, butter, sugar, and mix.
-Then add vanilla extract:
+In the mixing bowl, add egg yolk, butter, sugar, and mix.
+Then, add vanilla extract:

 Add the all-purpose flour, then gradually add milk: